High-order Phase Transition in Random Hypergrpahs: Introduction

 \section{Introduction}

-The theory of random graphs was born when Erd\H{o}s and R\'enyi wrote a series of remarkable papers on the evolution of random graphs around 1960 \cite{ER1,ER2}.
+The theory of random graphs was born when Erd\H{o}s and R\'enyi wrote a series of remarkable papers \cite{ER1,ER2} on the evolution of random graphs around 1960.
 In their original papers, Erd\H{o}s and R\'enyi considered the uniform model $G_{n,m}$ where a random graph $G$ is selected uniformly among all graphs with $n$ vertices and $m$ edges.
 Later, the binomial model $G(n,p)$ became the de facto random graph model, which is also referred as Erd\H{o}s--R\'enyi random graph model.
 In $G(n,p)$, each pair of vertices becomes an edge with probability $p$ independently.
-It is remarkable that the random graph $G(n,p)$ experiences phase transition as $p$ passes through the threshold $\frac{1}{n}$.
-When $p<\tfrac{1-\epsilon}{n}$, almost surely all connected components of $G(n,p)$ are of order $O(\ln n)$; when $p \approx \tfrac{1}{n}$, almost surely the largest connected component has size $\Theta(n^{2/3})$ \cite{bo,JKLP,L}; when $p>\tfrac{1+\epsilon}{n}$, almost surely there is a unique giant component of size $\Theta(n)$ while all other connected components have size $O(\ln n)$.
+It is remarkable that the random graph $G(n,p)$ experiences the phase transition as $p$ passes through the threshold $\frac{1}{n}$.
+When $p<\tfrac{1-\epsilon}{n}$, with high probability all connected components of $G(n,p)$ are of order $O(\ln n)$; when $p = \tfrac{1}{n}$, with high probability the largest connected component has size $\Theta(n^{2/3})$ \cite{bo,JKLP,L}; when $p>\tfrac{1+\epsilon}{n}$, with high probability there is a unique giant component of size $\Theta(n)$ while all other connected components have size $O(\ln n)$.
 For a more detailed description of the phase transition phenomenon in $G(n,p)$, see Chapter 11 of \cite{AS}.

 There are a lot of literature on the phase transition of other random graphs.
 Aiello, Chung, and Lu \cite{AFL} introduced a general random graph model--the random graph with given expected degree sequence.
-Chung and Lu \cite{CL1} studied the connected components in this random graph model and determined the size of the giant connected components in the supercritical phase \cite{CL2}.
+Chung and Lu \cite{CL1} studied the connected components in this random graph model and determined the size of the giant connected component in the supercritical phase \cite{CL2}.
 Bollob\'as, Janson, and Riordan \cite{BJR} investigated the phase transition phenomenon in inhomogeneous random graphs with a given kernel function.